 Making a bad decision when you buy or hire a vehicle can mean missing out on stunning scenery or even worse getting stranded.
 The likelihood of someone not stumbling upon you in Cambodia or other South East Asian countries, which are well populated, are low, whereas they’re higher in Australia, where on some outback roads you can drive most of the day without seeing another soul.

-A few years ago, while researching Australia travel guides, we tested out a few different rental vehicles over a few months, doing everything from the long haul across the Nullarbor Plains to off-roading in the Northern Territory.
-One of our top tips for road trips in Australia is to hire buy our vehicle of choice, the hardy go-anywhere Toyota Landcruiser, which has a big diesel V8 turbo engine.
+A few years ago, while researching Australia travel guides, we tested out a few different rental vehicles over a few months, doing everything from the long haul across the Nullarbor Plains to off-roading in the Northern Territory Top End and Red Centre.
+One of our top tips for road trips in Australia is to hire or buy our vehicle of choice, the hardy go-anywhere Toyota Landcruiser, which has a big diesel V8 turbo engine.

 While Terence has owned a few cars, I’ve never had a vehicle of my own — I don’t even have a license — yet we became very fond of that thing.
 For me, the affection was partly rooted in reasons of nostalgia, as I spent five years of my late childhood and early teens travelling around Australia in a caravan with my family.